 For additional information see the following Facts for Families:

-#38 - Bipolar Disorder (Manic-Depressive Illness) in Teens
+#38 - Bipolar Disorder (Manic-Depressive Illness) in Children and Teens

 Not only adults become depressed.
 Children and teenagers also may have depression, as well.
 The good news is that depression is a treatable illness.
 Depression is defined as an illness when the feelings of depression persist and interfere with a child or adolescent’s ability to function.